MysteryPancake/Houdini-Fun/Lerp.md

 }
 ```

-Or the imprecise version, which is shorter but may have floating point error:
+Or the imprecise version, which is shorter but suffers from floating point error:

 ```js
 // Imprecise version